-Copycat Chipotle Burrito Bowl is the best fresh mex veggie bowl recipe perfect for any family dinner.
-We love making this tasty bowl for an easy dinner night, you can customize it any way you want.
+Copycat Chipotle Burrito Bowl is the best fresh Tex-Mex veggie bowl recipe perfect for any family dinner.
+We love making this tasty bowl for an easy dinner night.
+You can customize it any way you want.

 Looking for more bowl ideas?
-You have to try our Autumn Harvest Bowl, Bang Bang Shrimp Bowl, Mediterranean Bowl, Sweet Potato Bowl, Mediterranean Bowl, and Chicken Shwarama Bowl.
+You have to try our Bang Bang Shrimp Bowl, Mediterranean Bowl, and Mediterranean Bowl.

 Jump to: